If you are receiving more than 5 million pageviews, the time is ripe for moving on to DoubleClick for Publishers (now Google Ad Manager).

 Why is it better than other ad servers?

 A key factor that distinguishes GAM from other ad servers is that its Google Adx dynamic allocation setup is unmatched in the industry.
 Dynamic allocation is basically an automated choice and checks if an Ad Exchange ad or a third-party ad should run.

 Publishers using DFP, get the advantage of knowing exactly how much they will be earning through an AdX advertisement.
 Through DFP, an AdX ad will only be served if it is the highest paying bid, otherwise DFP will serve a third-party ad that pays more.

 In this sense, DFP essentially complements Ad Exchange and helps publishers get the best of this solution.

 If you’re just starting out with online publishing, have limited traffic, then DFP may not be the best tool for you — you would probably be better off using AdSense, perhaps in concurrence with another ad network, affiliate network, or content recommendation system.

 If however, you receive a lot of traffic and wish to try complex auctions (like header bidding or open bidding) and/or sell inventory directly to advertisers, you could consider trying DFP.
-Other reasons why you may wish to work with DFP include managing multiple networks seamlessly and if you just simply need great control over when, where, and to whom your ads deliver.
+Other reasons why you may wish to work with DFP include managing multiple networks seamlessly and great control over when, where, and to whom your ads deliver.

 Keep in mind, DFP is an advanced tool and it will take you some time to navigate it entirely and make full use of its many features.
 You can start with product training provided by Google to unlock all the features.
 In case you’re not ready to put in the time and effort, then we recommend you to get in touch with a Google Certified Publishing Partner (like AdPushup) to help you with your Ad Manager (DFP) account.